Learn About the Safe Disposal of Supplements - Cooper Complete

 Photo of gloved hands sweeping supplement packs into a dustpan.

 Prescription and over-the-counter medications, including vitamins and other dietary supplements, all have expiration/best-used-by dates.
 Prescription medications typically have a one-year shelf life, while vitamins and dietary supplements typically have a two-year shelf life.
-So what’s involved in the safe disposal of dietary supplements and prescription medications?
+So, what’s involved in safely disposing of dietary supplements and prescription medications?

 Safe Disposal of Dietary Supplements and Prescription Medications